pupiltree/fika-ai-engineering-insights-bot/README.md

 Type `/devreport` in your Discord server:
 - The bot will generate AI insights.
-- The bot will post a narrative summary along with commit and churn charts.
+- The bot will post a narrative summary along with commit, churn, and influence charts.

 ---